-Finding skilled craftsman who are willing to travel to your location might be difficult.
+Finding skilled craftsmen who are willing to travel to your location might be difficult.
 Those who are willing will probably charge more to compensate for driving the distance.
-Transporting building materials and paying for delivery will also likely cost more than if you built a home in the city.
+Transporting building materials and paying for delivery will also likely cost more than if you were to build a home in the city.

 Modern conveniences are usually available, but they aren't always reliable in the middle of nowhere.

 Should You Rent Before Buying?

-It might be a good idea to rent a home first before buying land and beginning construction, particularly if you're unfamiliar with the area or if you've never lived out in the boondocks before.
+It might be a good idea to rent a home first before buying land and beginning construction, particularly if you're unfamiliar with the area or if you've never lived away from urban areas.

 Be aware of the pitfalls of this approach, however.
-All your neighbors might not be overjoyed to hear that you're planning to buy up that land behind their homes and erect your own palace there, obstructing their pristine views.
-You might meet up with some resistance—even organized resistance involving municipal and county authorities.
+All of your neighbors might not be overjoyed to hear you're planning to buy up that land behind their homes and erect your own palace there, obstructing their pristine views.
+You might meet some resistance—even organized resistance involving municipal and county authorities.

-Resale value is often softer in the country than the city because the pool of potential buyers is smaller.
-Home prices tend to be more negotiable when demand is low and supply is high.
+Resale value is often softer in the country than in the city, because the pool of potential buyers is smaller.
+Home prices tend to be more negotiable when demand is low, and supply is high.
 As a tenant, you can try to time the real estate market and be ready to buy that parcel of land as soon as it becomes available.

 Other Considerations: Zoning Requirements

 Ask about future zoning, too—whether there are plans to put in shopping centers or airports, or to change nearby land uses that could devalue your land.